kunalkumar1608/SXD-SWE-Intern/README.md

 your program should output $X_{1} = 8, X_{2} = 18$, and $Z = 96$ as the optimal solution.
 Please focus on writing your program with best OOP practices in mind (class design, DRY, handling static variables, etc.).

 #### Answer :
 As explained in `Question 1`, that we used `linprog` library from `Scipy` to solve the problem.
 Additionaly, the algorithm is designed with OOPs concept.
 Moreover, we used Python rich visualisation tools to visualise the overall solution.
 I have added `question2.py` file as a solution for second problem.
+As we are using Scipy's linprog library which works for minimization problem, hence, we mulitplied the objective function with -1 in both side.
+Therefore, our new objective function becomes $Min -Z = -3X_1 - 4X_2$.
+Therefore, with given constriants our algorithm returns optipal value of `Z` in inverse sign.
+Thus, we multiply with `-1` on final optimal value which will result in maximum optimal value of objective function.
 As expected, the final outputs are - for given objective function, the optimal value of `X1 = 8.0` and `X2 = 18.0`, which resulted in maximum value of `Z = 96.0`.
 The overall graphical solution can be seen as follows :

 <img src="https://github.com/kunalkumar1608/SXD-SWE-Intern/blob/main/sxd_question2.png" width="800" height="600">